kitorer/heheAttendance/README.md

 --------------------------------------------------------------------------------------------------------------------
 FOR WINBLOWS:
-For you windows users: u need to make a shortcut of the shell script(.bat) and copy that into your startup folder. you can find your startup folder by doing Windows+R and type in "shell:startup" and move that shortcut into there wolla it should work on start up
+For you windows users: u need to make a shortcut of the shell script(.bat) and copy that into your startup folder.
+That bat file should follow the format of mine you can find your startup folder by doing Windows+R and type in "shell:startup" and move that shortcut into there wolla it should work on start up